"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 By analogy with (\ref{int1}), now MAG fixing is equivalent to maximizing the integral \be \int d^4x \left [(A_\mu^1)^2+ (A_\mu^2)^2+ (A_\mu^4)^2+ (A_\mu^5)^2+ (A_\mu^6)^2+ (A_\mu^7)^2 \right ]; \quad A_\mu = A_\mu^a \lambda_a. \ee

-However to achieve the quark confinement in the YM theory and especially in "realistic" QCD models, involving the initial $SU(3)_{\rm col}$ gauge symmetry group (violated then in the (\ref{QCD}) wise), the appropriate Abelian $U(1)^{n-1}$ ($n=2,3$) subgroups would be also {\it broken down farther} (and this occurs indeed if MAG is fixed, that results the inevitable violating initial $SU(n)$ gauge symmetries down to their Abelian subgroups with appearance of Higgs modes).
+However to achieve the quark confinement in the YM theory and especially in "realistic" QCD models, involving the initial $SU(3)_{\rm col}$ gauge symmetry group (violated then in the (\ref{QCD}) wise), the appropriate Abelian $U(1)^{n-1}$ ($n=2,3$) subgroups would be also {\it broken down further}.

 For the initial $SU(2)$ gauge symmetry group this occurs in the (\ref{NO}) wise, while for the initial $SU(3)_{\rm col}$ gauge symmetry group, it is \be SU(3)_{\rm col}\to U(1)\otimes U(1) \to {\bf Z}. \ee The said can be grounded by the reasoning to provide the needs of the quark confinement in the above theories.